volles-kaennchen/volles-kaennchen/README.md

 💫 Zillennial: Being born in the late 90s is like arriving at the right station just as the bus is pulling away — you’re there on time, but somehow already assigned to the next generation before you even sit down.

-🌱 IT specialist who loves tinkering with containers.
-Whether it's administration or development stuff.
+🌱 IT specialist who loves tinkering with containers. - Whether it's administration or development.

 🔭 I’m currently working with MicroPython, especially on my RGB keypad.
     There's so much exciting stuff to explore - from simple lighting effects to tricky puzzles.